zlajas/ESchool_BE/README.md

 After signing in, student can have a look into his marks per subject.
 Parents can view their children's marks afret they sign in.

 ###### Functionalities:
-* Sign in to the system with different privileges based on a role
+* Sign in to the system with different privileges based on a role using token authentication.
 * Adding marks/grades to students.
 Editing and deleting marks. (teachers)
 * Notifying a parent by email, after new mark has been added to their student
 * Viewing marks/grades (parents/students)